ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/scouts-bsa-activity-topics/index.md

     A. Identify one quantitative characteristic to test, such as flight distance, flight time, average flight speed, and so on.
 Then identify one qualitative characteristic to test, such as presence of a stall, dive, flip, left turn, right turn, and so on.
     B. Hypothesize how variations in one part of the glider, such as wing size, fuselage length, center of gravity, flap size, and so on, might influence these characteristics of the glider’s performance.
     C. Build four high-performance gliders, identical except for variations in the relevant glider part.
-    E. Establish a consistent method to measure each characteristic during a test flight.
+    D. Establish a consistent method to measure each characteristic during a test flight.
 Then find a way to launch the gliders in a consistent manner so that they are launched at the same speed every time.
 You should perform test flights with each model five to six times to account for variations in flight performance.
 Try to keep the conditions of each test flight the same as for all the other test flights.
 Keep records of the results for each test flight.
 {{/requirements}}

 **Part 2: Analyze and Report**